Skip to main content

 2 mentions Positive Neutral Negative

-The humor in the game is described as dark and occasionally funny, but it often falls flat, with some attempts at humor failing to resonate with players.
+The humor in the game is described as dark and occasionally funny, but it often falls flat, with attempts at comedy failing to resonate with players.
 While there are moments of creepiness and romance, the lack of engaging tension and unlikable main characters detracts from the overall comedic experience.

 • “Dark, funny at times, creepy, romantic, thrilling.”